Jetty Rats

 Jetty Rats is a 2004 young-adult fiction novel by Phillip Gwynne.
 It was his fourth published book, and his third for the young-adult genre.
 The story follows 13-year-old Hunter Vettori and his quest to catch a mulloway – an evasive fish he has been trying to catch for his whole life.
 The book is set in the fictional Dogleg Bay, a place with an aging population, where the biggest business is funeral directing.

+Reception

+Christopher Bantick of The Age opined: "The strength of Gwynne's storytelling is how it washes into us.
+Like a rock pool, the translucent depths of this fine novel are beguilingly deceptive."
+Cindy Lord of The Courier-Mail wrote: "Jetty Rats, with its rich and earthy language, and wry observation of an increasingly marginalised country Australia and its "types", celebrates the originality of Australian speech."
+Mark McCann of The Sydney Morning Herald called it "funny", as well as "clever and insightful".